lallemel/CharmDimuon-Generator/README.md

 My role with the P-ONE team at the UofA was to develop a charm dimuon event generator.
 The generator is built in several steps to eventually generate approximately 1,000,000 charm dimuon events.
 This repository contains all my scripts for the different steps.
 A lot of other scripts are used, mostly written by Sourav Sarkar; they are linked in the different instruction files.
 The scripts I have written are to be run on the Illume cluster (UofA cluster), but can be adapted to run elsewhere.

 The different steps of the generator are:
-- step 1: LeptonInjector (generation of muon (anti)neutrino CC DIS events)
+- step 1: LeptonInjector (generation of muon (anti)neutrino CC DIS events);
-- step 2: PYTHIA (event update with charm quark production)
+- step 2: PYTHIA (event update with charm quark production);
-- step 3: NuDimuon-Generator (addition of the OneWeight to the events)
+- step 3: NuDimuon-Generator (addition of the OneWeight to the events);
-- step 4: PROPOSAL (propagation of the daughter particles)
+- step 4: PROPOSAL (propagation of the daughter particles).

 ## A Word on P-ONE and Dimuons